You know what’s discouraging?

 Marketers are smart.
 They want to lock you into the sale before you can think it over.
 So give yourself 48-hours before making a big purchase.

 12 | Pet Treats

 …and sometimes those needs can break the budget.

-I love making treats at home because I can control what’s in the recipe.
-And of course, the biggest benefit is learning how to stop spending money on unnecessary things.
+When you make treats at home, you can control what’s in the recipe.
+And of course, it’s another great way to learn how to stop spending money on unnecessary things.

 13 | Expensive Cable

-This is obvious, but yet – it’s still so hard for many people to pull the plug on cable.
+Why is it so hard to pull the plug on cable?